EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 ## Goals and the Way to Selection

 When reviewing and selecting talks we would like to avoid biases and keep the process as fair as possible.
 On the other hand we want to reach a high diversity with topics and speakers.

 Your proposal will go through the following stages:
 1. **Anonymization** The CfP coordinator will seperate your name and contact information from the content of your proposal.
-2. The **Review** will happen in one batch after the deadline, to ensure comparability:
+2. The **Review** will happen in one batch after the deadline, to ensure consistency:

     * Each proposal will be assessed by each member of the review team **independently and individually**.
-    * The results will be **aggregated** for each talk
+    * The results will be **aggregated** for each talk.
-    * A **ranking** of the talks will be created in a reviewer group discussion
+    * A **ranking** of the talks will be created in a reviewer group discussion.
 3. **De-anonymization** of speaker and contact information.
 There is a step for the review team to confirm their choices of proposals to accept.
 4. All applicants are **informed** if their talk was accepted or rejected.

 ## Creative Commons

 Should your talk be accepted, it is our intention to record (audio/video), transcribe, and publish your talk on the internet for free under a [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
 So we ask that you make any materials used available under a CC BY-SA creative commons license.
 You will retain full ownership of any materials used in your talk (slide deck, handouts etc).

 If you are uncomfortable with this, please email our Speaker & CfP Coordinator $PERSON at [cfp2018@enthusiasticon.de](mailto:cfp2018@enthusiasticon.de) to discuss alternatives.